hongaar/moker/README.md

 ## Why?

-When I start a new project it often takes a couple of days before it becomes a monorepo, at which point I find myself duplicating all sorts of configuration and build scripts.
-This project aims to concentrate this struggle in one opiniated tool, so you can scaffold monorepos and workspaces (a.k.a. monorepo packages) quickly.
+This project aims to concentrate the struggle of setting up monorepo tooling in one opiniated tool, so you can scaffold monorepos and workspaces (a.k.a. monorepo packages) fast.

 ## Opiniated

-While `mokr` is extensible and you can bring your own plugins, the core plugins make some assumptions you may not agree with.
+The core plugins make some assumptions you may not agree with.
 If that's the case, this tool is probably not for you.
-The defaults used by the various core plugins are documented below and marked with a nerd-face emoji 🤓 so you should be able to get a clear picture of what to expect when you decide to use it.
+The defaults used are documented below and marked with a nerd-face emoji 🤓 so you should be able to get a clear picture of what to expect.

-## Prepare
+## Prerequisites

-You will need Node v16+ and Yarn v3+ in order to use `mokr`.
+You will need Node v14+ and Yarn v3+ in order to use `mokr`.

 - Install Node with [nvm](https://github.com/nvm-sh/nvm#install--update-script)
   or using [nodesource](https://github.com/nodesource/distributions#debinstall).